houssamouhra/zsh-config/README.md

 ## Terminal

 Shell startup is only part of the experience.
-I use [Ghostty](https://ghostty.org), a GPU-accelerated native terminal emulator, to keep the overall terminal experience fast and responsive.
+I use [foot](https://codeberg.org/dnkl/foot), a lightweight, Wayland-native terminal emulator, to keep the overall terminal experience fast and responsive.

 ## Plugins